Converting FGDC CSDGM to ISO 19115 Automatically Jump to heading

 return iso_path, node.text.strip()

 Precision loss during coordinate and temporal conversion is the primary failure vector in automated pipelines.
 FGDC stores dates as YYYYMMDD or YYYY strings, while ISO 19115 requires strict YYYY-MM-DD ISO 8601 formatting with explicit time zone offsets.
-Implement a regex-based temporal parser with a hard fallback threshold.
-For spatial bounding boxes, FGDC uses <westbc>, <eastbc>, <northbc>, and <southbc>.
-ISO 19115 requires EX_GeographicBoundingBox with explicit longitude/latitude tags.
+For spatial bounding boxes, FGDC uses <westbc>, <eastbc>, <northbc>, and <southbc>; ISO 19115 requires EX_GeographicBoundingBox with explicit longitude/latitude tags.
+Hold coordinates to a fixed tolerance, the same discipline applied when setting tolerance thresholds for automated coordinate snapping.

 Apply the following thresholds and rules: